Strictest lockdown rules in Liverpool as PM divides England into three COVID alert levels

 The prime minister set out the details of the new three-tier system in the House of Commons after chairing a meeting of the government’s emergency COBRA committee on Monday morning.

-Mr Johnson will hold a news conference with Chancellor Rishi Sunak and England’s chief medical officer Chris Whitty later on Monday.
+Mr Johnson will later hold a news conference with Chancellor Rishi Sunak and England’s chief medical officer Chris Whitty later.

 Medical officer warns of ‘baked in’ deaths